Lu5id/phase_0_unit_1/week_1/5_HTML_CSS_solo_challenge/my_reflection.md

 ## 5. [HTML/CSS Solo Challenge](5_HTML_CSS_solo_challenge/readme.md) Reflection

 * What questions did you ask during this challnge?
 What resources did you find to help you answer them?
+Everything pertaining to stylesheets I've found extremely troublesome.
+As I havent fully completed this yet, I'm not fully ready to answer all of these questions.
 * What concepts are you having trouble with, or did you just figure something out?
 If so, what?
 * Did you learn any new skills or tricks?
 * How confident are you with each of the Learning Competencies for this challenge?